How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules

-Intuitively, consider two molecules $x_1,x_2$ that are placed at the two endpoints of a ``segment''. a chemical space measure satisfying the dissimilarity axiom should increase the most when the molecule $x^*$ is added to the middle point of the segment, since $x^*$ is most dissimilar to $x_1,x_2$ comparing to any other points on the segment.
+where $d$ is the distance metric. \end{axiom} Intuitively, considering adding a new molecule into an existing molecular set $\mathcal{S}=\{x_0\}$, where there are two choices, namely $x_1$ and $x_2$, the more dissimilar one $x_1$ will be preferred.

-Depending on whether each chemical space measure satisfies \emph{subadditivity} and/or \emph{dissimilarity}, we can put it into one of four quadrants as shown in Figure~\ref{fig:measures-quad}.
+Depending on whether each chemical space measure satisfies \emph{monotocinicy}, \emph{subadditivity} and/or \emph{dissimilarity}, we can put it into a Venn diagram as shown in Figure~\ref{fig:measures-quad}.
 The formal proofs are provided in Appendix~\ref{app:proof}.
-Despite that the two axioms are simple and intuitive, surprisingly, the proposed \textrm{\#Circles} is the only measure that satisfies both axioms.
+Despite that the three axioms are simple and intuitive, surprisingly, the proposed \textrm{\#Circles} is the only measure that satisfies all these three axioms.